qognitive/qcog-python-client/docs/examples/coil20.rst

 Results
 -------

 Some example results for various qubit counts and Pauli weights are shown below.
-The mean squared error (MSE) and mean absolute percentage error (MAPE) are calculated for each case.
+The accuracy score is calculated for each case.

 .. list-table:: Sample Results
     :header-rows: 1